Amos47/2400/Chapter7/Ch07_Backstory.md

 ### How the internet works (a very brief introduction)

 The internet is a *network of networks*.
 In any organisation, large or small, there are likely multiple devices capable of communication with each other.
-Think desktops, laptops, smart devices, tablets, printers, models and a wide variety of smaller devices such as sensors and beacons.
-But how does this communications take place?
+Think desktops, laptops, smart devices, tablets, printers, modems and a wide variety of smaller devices such as sensors and beacons.
+But how does this communication take place?
 Let's start at the very beginning, with the original switched network, the telephone system.

 IP Addresses
 DNS